Heir of the Thunderbird

 Winner of the eLit Gold medal

-Living Now Book Award
+and a Living Now Book Award

 Sazzae opens the door to a wondrous cityscape where Japanese and American youth find each other in Tokyo.
 Discover the machinations of a lovers’ triangle, a painter’s inspiration, and an Untouchable’s dark secret through sensuous and evocative language.
 The pain and pleasures of Japan are remembered with lyric passion.
 J.L.
 Morin started writing Sazzae as a creative thesis at Harvard.